omunroe-com/navewiki/In-The-Wild.md

 [Heroscale](http://heroscale.com/) - Tool that monitors and scales your Heroku dynos/workers

 [HotelTonight mobile applications](http://www.hoteltonight.com) - HotelTonight is the best way to book a same-day/last-minute hotel stay.
-Both the iPhone app and Android app are written in Coffeescript.
+Both the iPhone app and Android app are written in CoffeeScript.
 For the iPhone app, it is an Appcelerator Titanium based app, and the Android app is an HTML5 app (using Backbone.js and jQuery Mobile).

 [Kodingen](http://kodingen.com/) - Cloud Development Environment with php/ruby/perl/python support.